CSCfi/csc-env-matlab/README.md

 # CSC Matlab Environment
 In this repository contains intructions for creating a containerized MATLAB or MATLAB Parallel Server (MPS) installation for Linux with Squashfs and Apptainer.
-Containerized installation is useful for Linux cluster or server environments.
+Containerized installation is useful for Linux cluster environments.
-We use a network license for the installation.
-Network license queries the license permissions from a license server

 ## Instructions